Particular/docs.particular.net/samples/outbox/multi-tenant/sample.md

 To allow for database isolation between the tenants the actual connection to the database need to be created based on the message being processed.
 This requires cooperation of three components:

  * Custom `ConnectionProvider` for NHibernate
- * A behavior that insects an incoming message and opens a new connection based on the tenant ID found in the headers of that message
+ * A behavior that injects an incoming message and opens a new connection based on the tenant ID found in the headers of that message
  * A behavior that propagates the tenant ID information to outgoing messages